One of the most well-known fitness equipment companies is Titan Fitness.

-They offer some good equipment for the price.
-Their shipping and customer service has some hits and misses, and for the average gym user, they’re going to be enough to outfit a home gym.
+They offer some good gym equipment for the price.
+Their shipping and customer service have some hits and misses, and for the average gym user, they’re going to be enough to outfit a home or garage gym.

 There’s also the issue people seem to have with where equipment is made.
-Titan Fitness has most of their products made in China which urks a lot of people for some reason so if that’s you, Titan might not be the company for you.
+Titan makes most of its products in China which a lot of people don’t care for.

-For everybody else wanting to get above-average budget equipment, they’re great for what they offer.
+For everybody else wanting to get above-average budget gym equipment, they’re great for what they offer.

 It’s all about what your goals are, just like whether you’re trying to lose fat, build muscle, or get stronger.

 Hopefully, this review of Titan helps you decide whether you want to invest in what they have to offer.